JakeH91/FantasyWorld/Magic/Overarching concept.md

 For me, I think I lean more to the latter.
 I think establishing clear rules about the magic system is tricky, and could also restrict us.
 But. open to hear what you think

+We could have an approach in which there are different forms of magic, and some of them are more known and understood, while others are more mysterious and not clearly defined.
+Could create a sense of intrigue and wonder when exploring different magic